ryscher/old-vagrant-dryad/README.md

     cp ansible-dryad/group_vars/all.template ansible-dryad/group_vars/all
     edit ansible-dryad/group_vars/all

 When vagrant builds your Dryad VM, it uses the values in this file to setup the database.
-You must replace the `## DB PASSWORD ##` with a new password.
-The password can be anything you like.
+You must replace the `## DB PASSWORD ##` and `## TEST DB PASSWORD ##` with new passwords.
+The passwords can be anything you like.
 It will only be used on the database within your VM.

     db:
       host: 127.0.0.1